Orthosuchus: Discovery

 The first fossil materials were collected by an expedition of South African Museum in April 1963 led by Alfred W. Crompton.
-The materials were collected from the Lower Jurassic Red Bed Formation (= Upper Elliot Formation) of the Stormberg, so that as soon as they found out that the fossils belongs to a new crocodilian species, they named the species Orthosuchus Stormbergi in a paper published by Nash 1968.
+The materials were collected from the Lower Jurassic Red Bed Formation (= Upper Elliot Formation) of the Stormberg, so that as soon as they found out that the fossils belong to a new crocodilian species, they named the species Orthosuchus Stormbergi in a paper published by Nash 1968.
 They also found a smaller skull that also belongs to Orthosuchus Stormbergi at the same horizon but in a different place at the same site.
 The main part of the skull and the law jaw was well preserved, but some of the phalanges, ribs, and one side of the pelvic girdle with its hind limb were missing.
 Since the specimens had some distortions, major issues were fix at the site before it was X-rayed.

 In 1931, a new primitive form of crocodilian was found in the Dinosaur Canyon Beds of northern Arizona, United States.
 The beds are at the top of the Upper Triassic Formation and below the Lower Jurassic sediments.
 The crocodilian found is about 1 meter long, with flattened head and large frontals.
 Its more advanced transverse process indicates that it is a new crocodilian species.
 In 1933 Barnum Brown named it Archaeosuchus, and then changed it to Protosuchus in 1934 and form the family of Protosuchidae.
 The classification of Protosuchidae is debatable, however, since Orthosuchus resemble some of the characteristics of Protosuchidae, it is believed to be in the part of this family.